Landing a Long Term Labour Hire Placement

 by Daniel Green

 The world’s greatest nation drinks just over a million barrels of oil a day.
-At 160L a pop it sounds like a lot but the reality is that’s just 1% of the world’s daily consumption.
-When you consider that we represent only 0.3% of the world’s population, well, we’re actually doing alright.
+At 160L a pop it sounds like a lot but the reality is that is just 1% of the world’s daily consumption.
+When you consider that we represent only 0.3% of the world’s population, well, we are actually doing alright.

-In the grand scheme of natural resources, Australia is a small time oil player.
+In the grand scheme of natural resources, Australia is a small-time oil player.
 We prefer to stick to coal.
-But unless this great southern land suddenly shrinks or we invoke the famed Brisbane Line, our dependence on the black slippery stuff is only going to increase.
-Which means fuel security, redundant systems, cascading failures and IAE 90 day reserves.
+But unless this great southern land suddenly shrinks or we invoke the famed Brisbane Line, our dependence on the black slippery stuff will only increase.
+This means fuel security, redundant systems, cascading failures, and IAE 90-day reserves.
 But that’s a conversation for another day.
-Today it means refineries and storage facilities, one of which is the Kurnell facility owned by Caltex.
+Today it means refineries and storage facilities, one of which is the Kurnell facility and Caltex is its owner.

-Cathodic protection is cutting-edge preservation technology for concrete and steel structures that are subject to corrosive elements, usually in the form of water.
-It’s a lengthy process that calls for a high attention to detail, but given the cost of wharf replacement in both dollars and downtime – CP is a great solution.
-The long and short of it is that sacrificial metal cathodes are installed into the concrete and charged via low voltage power.
+Cathodic protection is cutting-edge preservation technology.
+It is usable for concrete and steel structures that are subject to corrosive elements, usually in the form of water.
+It is a lengthy process that calls for high attention to detail.
+But given the cost of wharf replacement in both dollars and downtime.
+The long and short of it is that they install sacrificial metal cathodes into the concrete.
+Then, charge it via low voltage power.
 Corrosively speaking, the cathodes are sacrificed instead of the wharf.
 To physically install the system requires chasing and jackhammering a 30mm deep web across every surface of the structure.
 If you’ve ever looked under a wharf that’s a lot of demolition.
 Now imagine a full kilometre of it.
-Now picture it with a catch deck under it and zero tolerance for concrete waste falling into the ocean and you’ve got an idea of the job.
+Now picture it with a catch deck under it and zero tolerance for concrete waste falling into the ocean.
+Then, you have got an idea of the job.